 In July 2009, our Board adopted, and our shareholders approved, the Avago Technologies Limited 2009 Equity Incentive Award Plan, or the 2009 Plan, to authorize the grant of options, share appreciation rights, RSUs, dividend equivalents, performance awards, and other share-based awards.
 A total of 20 million ordinary shares were initially reserved for issuance under the 2009 Plan, subject to annual increases starting in fiscal year 2012.
 The amount of the annual increase is equal to the least of (a) 6 million shares, (b) 3% of the ordinary shares outstanding on the last day of the immediately preceding fiscal year and (c) such smaller number of ordinary shares as determined by our Board.
 However, no more than 90 million ordinary shares may be issued upon the exercise of equity awards issued under the 2009 Plan.
 The 2009 Plan became effective on July 27, 2009.
 Options issued to employees under the 2009 Plan prior to March 2011 generally expire ten years following the date of grant.
 Since March 2011, options issued to employees under the 2009 Plan generally expire seven years after the date of grant.
 Options awarded to non-employees under this plan generally expire after five years.
 Options issued to employees under the 2009 Plan generally vest over a four-year period from the date of grant and are granted with an exercise price equal to the fair market value on the date of grant.
 Any share options cancelled or forfeited under the Pre-IPO Equity Incentive Plans after July 27, 2009 become available for issuance under the 2009 Plan.
 We also grant RSUs as part of our equity compensation programs under the 2009 Plan.
-An RSU is an equity awards granted with an exercise price equal to the fair market value on the generally time-based and vest over four years.
+An RSU is an equity award that is granted with an exercise price equal to zero and which represents the right to receive one of our ordinary shares immediately upon vesting.
+RSU awards granted to employees are generally time-based and vest over four years.